iboB/jalog/doc/features.md

 The library itself provides two "bare-bones" sinks, and additional sinks are available in the [Jalog.Sinklib](sinklib.md) extension library.

-# Loggers
+## Loggers

 The Logger is the central instance where sinks and scopes are registered.
-Typically the embedded default logger is used for everything, but Jalog supports multiple loggers.
+Typically the built-in default logger is used for everything, but Jalog supports multiple loggers.